awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateSolutionVersion.md

 # CreateSolutionVersion<a name="API_CreateSolutionVersion"></a>

-Trains or retrains an active solution\.
+Trains or retrains an active solution in a Custom dataset group\.
 A solution is created using the [ CreateSolution ](API_CreateSolution.md) operation and must be in the ACTIVE state before calling `CreateSolutionVersion`\.
 A new version of the solution is created every time you call this operation\.

  **Status**